martinpihrt/OSPy-plugins/plugins/ups_adj/README.md

 Tested in Python 3+

+The plug-in includes a `plugin.json` manifest and reports its worker, power-line input, shutdown countdown and delay, latest check and errors through the OSPy system health interface.
+The UPS shutdown output is returned low when the plug-in stops.

 UPS Uninterruptible Power Supply (Source)
 This plugin checked power line for system.
 If is error with power line in a certain time, sends plugin email with error and shutdown system (and generate pulse to GPIO for shutdown Your UPS).</p>